 In 1871 Joseph was 15 year old apprentice carpenter living in St Dunstan in the East with parents.

-I have been unable to find Joseph in either the 1881 or the 1891 census.
+I have been unable to find Joseph in the 1881 census.

 In 1901 he was a 45 year old carpenter living with his widowed father and sister Mary at Hankham Cottage, Hankham Street, Westham.
 The census indicates that he had never married.